cslin0915/hello-line-bot/README.md

 1. [Webhooks](https://devdocs.line.me/en/?java#webhook-event-object)

 	-	When an event is triggered, an HTTPS POST request is sent to the webhook URL.
-	-	An event: a user adds your account or sends a message
+	-	An Event : a user adds your account or sends a message
-	-	The Webhook URL: e.g.,
+	-	The Webhook URL : e.g.,
 		https://dry-waters-48056.herokuapp.com/callback
 		-	A Sample Event: